sijicc/split-keyboard/README.md

 # split-keyboard
-School project of a split keyboard(code only).
+School project of a split keyboard based on QMK firmware(code only).